-- a.
-Installed an interior, ADA compatible, two-floor elevator. - b.
-Removed carpet and refinished some wood floors, - c.
-Removed and built a new east patio, - d.
-Replaced the west entry flagstone along with the steps, driveway and ramp, - e.
-Refurbished the windows in the wings and installed storm windows, - f.
-Remodeled the reservation office, and, - g.
-Remodeled the restrooms.
+- Installed an interior, ADA compatible, two-floor elevator; - Removed carpet and refinished some wood floors; - Removed the cement covering the stairs to find that the original stairs in excellent condition with one minor chip repaired; the east patio was rebuilt; - Replaced the west entry flagstone along with the steps, driveway and ramp; - Refurbished the windows and doors in the wings and installed storm windows; - Remodeled the reservation office; and, - Remodeled the restrooms.

 Fuller Lodge Interpretive Plan.
-Began work with Candace Matelic and Donna Braden on the very beginning stages of this plan.
+Started to work with Candace Matelic and Donna Braden on the very beginning stages of this plan.